AbderafieChairi/chatbot/readme.md

 ## Botpress clone

-#### the purpose is to have an integrated frontend ui to design chatbot and API server that will be used as openai-based chatbot API
+#### The goal is to create a cohesive frontend user interface for crafting chatbots and an API server intended for use as an openAI-powered chatbot API.

 ![bg](/img/bg.jpg)